danielmwatkins/miz_scales_of_motion/README.md

 # figures
 Figures should be print-ready for Annals of Glaciology.
 They should be eps, tif, or pdf if possible.
 (Some figures need to be compressed into jpg first and then converted, such as scatterplots with huge numbers of points).
-The figure width should be 86 mm for single column figures and 178 mm for two-column figures.
+The figure width should be 85 mm for single column figures and 179 mm for two-column figures.
 Fontsize should be 9.
 Font should be Optima, or if that is not available, Arial.

+# TBD items
+- Check font size in figures
+- Update methodology for deformation section
+    - Effect of reusing floes - how can we avoid it?
+    - Selecting
+- Description of updated FSD results
+- Comparison of FSD results to prior work
+- Description of updated deformation results